ujjwalguptaofficial/JsValidator/README.md

             },
             ErrorMsg:'Enter valid number',
             IsRequired:false
+        },
+        {
+            Type:'UsMobile',
+            Code:function()
+            {
+                //any code but return true or false
             }
+        }
     ]
 );

-// you can define both constraints like Code and Regex - if regex will return false then Code will be executed
+// you can define both constraints like Code and Regex - if regex will return false then Code will be executed.

 ```
 ### Using 'setErrorDef' - you can define error at any time using this method